How to run a Remote Retrospective in 2021: The Complete Guide

 History of your past retrospectives

-An easy way to find your pending action items (or export them in your project management tool)
+An easy way to find your pending action items (or export them to your project management tool)

 Step 4: Conduct your remote retrospective like a pro.

 1. First, you want to set a tone that fosters connection and intimacy.

 In this step, you want to help your team members feel relaxed and connected while critically thinking together.

 Ice-breakers are relevant exercises to achieve this state of mind.
 Select an activity that helps create a friendly environment and make people more comfortable with the retrospective.